Conrad Beck: Special services to contemporary music

-Beck proposed and arranged numerous original and first performances in the Basel local branch of the IGNM, including among others the première of the last work by Albert Roussel, the string trio op.58 (1937) composed especially for a Basel Jubilee concert the year he died.
-Shortly before this, Beck had organized the Swiss première of Roussel’s “Psalm 80” in Zurich, and introduced the French composer to Werner Reinhart, Othmar Schoeck and other Swiss musicians.
+Beck proposed and arranged numerous original and first performances in the Basel local branch of the IGNM, including among others the première of the last work by Albert Roussel, the string trio Op.
+58 (1937) composed especially for a Basel Jubilee concert the year he died.
+Shortly before this, Beck had organized the Swiss première of Roussel's "Psalm 80" in Zürich, and introduced the French composer to Werner Reinhart, Othmar Schoeck and other Swiss musicians.

-Conrad Beck’s musical estate is held in the Paul Sacher Stiftung in Basel.
+Beck's musical estate is held in the Paul Sacher Stiftung in Basel.

 Beck's music

 From early on, one notes an anti-romantic position in his extensive and varied output, which includes all important genres except opera.
 This is reflected to the very end in a clear and linear style.
 Polyphonic structures are central to Beck's music.
 Voices that strive towards or away from each other are particularly typical of his subtle counterpoint.
 His dissonance-rich harmonies result predominantly from the respective part-writing.

 A harsh sonority dominates many works which venture into atonal regions, their themes often derived from complex chords.
 Owing to his close links to the French music of the Paris group Les Six and the work of his friends in L'École de Paris, Beck's music is often vividly rhythmical.
 This is instrumental in lightening his inborn Alemannic gravity and an introspection which often comes to the fore in slow movements.